 Flights within Canada are notoriously expensive, with the average domestic flight costing at least $300, plus airport fees and taxes which usually add an additional $40 or so.
-The country has only two national airlines, Air Canada (airline codes: 014, AC or ACA, part of the Star Alliance airline coalition) and WestJet (838, WS, WJA, part of its own 16-airline alliance) which are largely domestic, and Air Transat (649, TS, TSC) which is mostly international.
+The country has three national airlines, Air Canada (airline codes: 014, AC or ACA, part of the Star Alliance airline coalition) and WestJet (838, WS, WJA, part of its own 16-airline alliance) which are largely domestic, and Air Transat (649, TS, TSC) which is mostly international.
 Canada does not have a major discount or budget airline, though in recent years the major airlines have been experimenting with budget spin-offs, such as Air Canada Rouge and Westjet’s Swoop.
-Flights to northern Canada, and especially within northern Canada, are extremely expensive, often a thousand dollars or more, and to get to certain remote regions travelers must use a specialty northern airline or a chartered flight.
+Flights to northern Canada, and especially within northern Canada, are extremely expensive, often a thousand dollars or more, and to get to certain remote regions travelers must use a special northern airline or a chartered flight.

 Every major Canadian city has its own international airport, and many smaller cities too.
 There are also several considerably smaller regional or domestic airports that exclusively service flights between Canadian cities.
 Most of Canada’s big city airports are located around 20 kilometers from their city’s downtown core, or about a 30 minute drive.
 Vancouver and Toronto have trains that go directly from the airport to downtown.

-VIA Rail is the primary passenger train service, offering routes from Vancouver to Toronto (at over 4,000 km, one of the longest train trips in the entire world!), Toronto to Montreal, and Montreal to Atlantic Canada, with stops in all significant cities along the way.
+VIA Rail is Canada’s primary passenger train service, offering routes from Vancouver to Toronto (at over 4,000 km, one of the longest train trips in the entire world!), Toronto to Montreal, and Montreal to Atlantic Canada, with stops in all significant cities along the way.
 Traveling between the axis of Toronto, Ottawa, and Montreal is a popular route.
 A cross-country Canadian train ride, from one end of the country to the other, will take about four days and cost around $500-$800.

 VIA Rail’s Vancouver, Toronto, and Montreal stations also offer connecting trips to the United States, via Amtrak.
 Several provinces also have limited train service to some of their more remote areas.
 Cruise-like luxury train services are provided by Royal Canadian Pacific for those willing to pay.